Cluster of Excellence

 EAM was established at the University of Erlangen-Nürnberg (FAU) in November 2007 within the framework of the Excellence Initiative to promote internationally recognized cutting edge science and research.
 It is based on existing and visible excellences within the FAU as well as on the expertise of the Max Planck Institute for the Science of Light, the Fraunhofer Institute for Integrated Circuits (IIS) and Fraunhofer Institute for Integrated Systems and Device Technology (IISB), the New Materials Fürth GmbH, the Bavarian Laser Center, the Bavarian Center for Applied Energy Research (ZAE) and other notable academic and industrial research partners.

-One example of the long term impact of EAM on the university structure is the official establishment of the Helmholtz Institute Erlangen Nürnberg for Renewable Energy Production in August 2013.
-The opening of the EAM inspired technology transfer center »VerTec« in May 2013 indicates the firm link between fundamental research, materials and process engineering and real world applications which the Cluster has helped to forge.
+One example of the long term impact of EAM on the university structure is the official establishment of the Helmholtz Institute Erlangen Nürnberg for Renewable Energy in August 2013.
+The opening of the EAM inspired Application Center »VerTec« in May 2013 indicates the firm link between fundamental research, materials and process engineering and real world applications which the Cluster has helped to forge.

 Industry Partners / Technology Transfer